vuo/vuo/documentation/doxygen/DevelopingNodeClasses.md

 ### The file name

 When you implement a node class, the first thing you have to decide is the class name.
-Every node class has two names: a class name (like @vuoNodeClass{vuo.math.add.integer}) and a title (like @vuoNode{Add}).
+Every node class has two names: a class name (like @vuoNodeClass{vuo.math.add}) and a title (like @vuoNode{Add}).
 In the Vuo Editor, you can see the difference between titles and class names by switching between the "Titles" view and the "Class names" view of the Node Library.
 After a node has been added to a composition, its title can be changed, but its class name always stays the same.
 When you create a node class, the file name is the node class name.
-For example, the node class with name @vuoNodeClass{vuo.math.add.integer} is implemented in a file called `vuo.math.add.integer.c`.
+For example, the node class with name @vuoNodeClass{vuo.math.add} is implemented in a file called `vuo.math.add.c`.

 ### The metadata